IBM/ColBERT-practical/README.md

 ```

 You may also want to re-rank a top-k set that you've retrieved before with ColBERT or with another model.
 For this, use `colbert.rerank` similarly and additionally pass `--topk`.

+`--top_n` specifies how many top retrieval results will be recorded in output result file.
+A tsv file in the format of "doc_id \t doc_title" could be specified by `--titles` for outputing a json format result file with titles and scores specified for the top_n list.

 If you have a large set of queries (or want to reduce memory usage), use **batch-mode** retrieval and/or re-ranking.
 This can be done by passing `--batch --only_retrieval` to `colbert.retrieve` and passing `--batch --log-scores` to colbert.rerank alongside `--topk` with the `unordered.tsv` output of this retrieval run.